petro-kushchak/homebridge-homepod-radio/README.md

 ffmpeg -i <streamUrl> -f mp3 - | atvremote --id <homepodId> stream_file=-
 ```

+- automatically stops streaming when homepod is used by another app
+- sometimes audio streaming stops, so plugin automatically restarts it
+- "volume" setting (if specified) is used to set volume when streaming starts

 ## Requirements
 - NodeJS (>=8.9.3) with NPM (>=6.4.1)
 - ffmpeg
 - pyatv

 For Homepod device you need to specify the Mac address of the device.

 ## Usage Example:
 ```